cancergenetics/proteomic_paralog_compensation/README.md

   - Transcriptomic and residual analyses are only run on pairs testable with the proteomic dataset
   - Proteomic results must be in their respective directory for these options to work.
   - HAP1 output needs to be present for the `--HAP1_overlap` option to work.
-  - Main results dataframes are already present in the results folder.
-  - Supplementary table 7 (biological annotations for HAP1 pairs) is generated using the same data/code as used for CPTAC in generate_overlaps.py.

 ### 4. Visualization